dashingsoft/pyarmor/docs/reference/errors.rst

        Please use ``pyarmor-7`` or downgrade pyarmor to 7.7.4
    * - This code has been used too many times
-     -
+     - If this code is used in CI/Docker pipeline, please send **order information** by registration email of this code to pyarmor@163.com to unlock it.
+Do not send this code only, it doesn't make sense.

 Runtime Errors
 ==============

-Here list error messages reported by pyarmor
+**Error messages reported by pyarmor**

+If it has an error code, it could be customized.

 .. list-table:: Table-2.
 Runtime Errors of Obfuscated Scripts
    :name: runtime errors
-   :widths: 10 20
+   :widths: 10 10 20
    :header-rows: 1

+   * - Error Code
-   * - Error Message
+     - Error Message
      - Reasons
+   * -
-   * - error code out of range
+     - error code out of range
+     - Internal error
+   * - error_1
+     - this license key is expired
      -
+   * - error_2
-   * - this license key is expired
+     - this license key is not for this machine
      -
+   * - error_3
-   * - this license key is not for this machine
+     - missing license key to run the script
      -
-   * - missing license key to run the script
+   * - error_4
+     - unauthorized use of script
      -
-   * - unauthorized use of script
+   * - error_5
+     - this Python version is not supported
      -
-   * - this Python version is not supported
+   * - error_6
+     - the script doesn't work in this system
      -
-   * - the script doesn't work in this system
+   * - error_7
-     -
-   * - the format of obfuscated script is incorrect
+     - the format of obfuscated script is incorrect
      - 1. the obfuscated script is made by other Pyarmor version
        2. can not get runtime package path
+   * - error_8
-   * - the format of obfuscated function is incorrect -
+     - the format of obfuscated function is incorrect -
+   * -
-   * - RuntimeError: Resource temporarily unavailable
+     - RuntimeError: Resource temporarily unavailable
      - When using option ``-e`` to obfusate the script, the obfuscated script need connect to `NTP`_ server to check expire date.
 If network is not available, or something is wrong with network, it raises this error.

        Solutions: